The Best Iowa Auto Insurance

 “Minimum liability” is the part of an insurance policy that covers other people, plus any property other than your own car.
 It encompasses things like injury to vehicle occupants, damage to another car, or damage to property like a mailbox or fence.

-Iowa boasts some of the least expensive car insurance rates in the nation, according to The Zebra’s 2018 State of Auto Insurance report.
+Iowa boasts some of the least expensive car insurance rates in the nation, according to Coverage’s Car Insurance Rates by State report.
 In part, this is because the minimum amount of liability insurance that Iowa requires you to purchase is low.

 - $20,000 bodily injury coverage per person